Amethi district: Change of status and name

-However the name of the district was changed to Amethi after Samajwadi Party came into power in the 2012 state legislative assembly election.

-In Lucknow on 7 October 2013,the State Cabinet revoked the earlier notification regarding renaming of Amethi as Chhatrapati Shahu Ji Maharaj Nagar.
-Now the Amethi will be known as its previous name, told Chief Secretary Mr. Akhand Pratap Singh in a media.
-Amethi contains a hospital (Sanjay Gandhi Hospital) at Munshiganj.
-The NGO, Society for Animal Health Agriculture Science and Humanity is located at Munshiganj.

 Demographics

 In the 2011 Indian census used the old district definitions, and so did not list Amethi district.
 The sub-districts (tehsils) that form Amethi district had the following populations:

+Amethi district had a population of 2,050,133.
+Amethi district had a sex ratio of 976 females per 1000 males and a literacy rate of 59.14%.
+79,759 (3.89%) lived in urban areas.
 Scheduled Castes made up 512,215 (24.98%) of the population.

 Languages

 At the time of the 2011 census, 81.32% of the population spoke Hindi, 17.16% Awadhi and 1.28% Urdu as their first language.
 The main language in the district is Awadhi but most people return their language as 'Hindi' on the census.

 Transport

 Amethi is connected to the major cities in Uttar Pradesh and North-Eastern India via Indian Railways and roads.
 It has direct trains connecting with major cities like Delhi, Lucknow, Kanpur, Dehradun, Haridwar, Allahabad, Varanasi, Kolkata, Puri, Bhopal, Mumbai and Bangalore.
-The closest airport is Allahabad Airport which is 95 kilometers (59 miles) from Amethi.
+Ayodhya International Airport (84 km [52 mi]) and Prayagraj Airport (104 km [65 mi]) are the nearby airports from Amethi.

 A number of Uttar Pradesh State Road Transport Corporation buses ply from Amethi.